Anterior Vaginal Repair

 In this Health Topic

-The surgery can be performed under general, regional or even local anesthetic.
+The surgery can be performed under general, spinal or even local anesthetic.
 Your doctor will discuss which is best for you.
 There are many ways to perform an anterior repair.
 Below is a general description of a common repair method.

 - An incision is made along the center of the front wall of the vagina starting near the vaginal entrance and finishing near the top of the vagina.